Clad3815/ai-function-helper/README.md

   - `args`: The arguments to be passed to the custom function.
 Can be a string, number, list, dictionary, or a combination of these, the function will auto manage them.
   - `description`: A description of the function's purpose.
   - `funcReturn`: The expected return type of the custom function.
   - `strictReturn` (optional): If set to true, the structure of the returned data will be strictly validated against the `funcReturn` schema.
 If the returned data does not match the schema, an error will be thrown.
-Default is `false`.
+Default is `true`.
   - `functionName`: (optional): The name of the custom Python function to use.
 It's help to give context to the AI model.
 Default is `custom_function`.
   - `tools`: (optional): An array of helper functions to be used within the main function.
   - `promptVars` : (optional): A dictionary of variables to be used in the prompt.
 It's will replace the variable name by the variable value in the prompt.
 Format: `${variableName}`.
 Default is `{}`.